 The two players should be positioned so they face each other across a game table.
 Their target grids back up to one another vertically so that neither player can see his opponent's ocean grid and ship locations.

-Before the game starts, each opponent secretly positions his own five ships on the ocean grid (lower part of the board) by positioning their ships and anchoring them into the holes on the grid.
-Each ship must be placed horizontally or vertically—not diagonally—across grid spaces, and the ships can't hang off the grid.
+Before the game starts, each opponent secretly places their own five ships on the ocean grid (lower part of the board) by laying out their ships and anchoring them into the holes on the grid.
+Each ship must be placed horizontally or vertically across grid spaces—not diagonally—and the ships can't hang off the grid.
 Ships can touch each other, but they can't occupy the same grid space.
 You cannot change the position of the ships after the game begins.

 Players take turns firing shots (by calling out a grid coordinate) to attempt to hit the opponent's enemy ships.

 On your turn, call out a letter and a number that identifies a row and column on your target grid.
 Your opponent checks that coordinate on their ocean grid and verbally responds "miss" if there is no ship there, or "hit" if you have correctly guessed a space that is occupied by a ship.

 Mark each of your shots or attempts to fire on the enemy using your target grid (upper part of the board) by using white pegs to document your misses and red pegs to register your hits.
 As the game proceeds, the red pegs will gradually identify the size and location of your opponent's ships.

 When it is your opponent's turn to fire shots at you, each time one of your ships receives a hit, put a red peg into the hole on the ship corresponding to the grid space.
-When one of your ships has every slot filled with red pegs, you must announce to your opponent that he has sunk your ship.
+When one of your ships has every slot filled with red pegs, you must announce to your opponent when your ship is sunk.
 In classic play, the phrase is "You sunk my battleship!"
-It is, of course, illegal to change the hiding position of your ships once play has begun.